bcnmy/docs/docs/Account/methods.md

   signer,
   bundlerUrl: "", // <-- Read about this at https://docs.biconomy.io/dashboard#bundler-url
   biconomyPaymasterApiKey: "", // <-- Read about at https://docs.biconomy.io/dashboard/paymaster
-  rpcUrl: "" // This is an optional param for viem and ethers, It's advised to pass RPC url in case of custom signers such as privy, dynamic etc. If rpcUrl is not provided then a default public rpc will be used - which will likely be heavily throttled and can often silently fail
+  rpcUrl: "" // Recommended for signers that are not a viem wallet or an ethers signer.
+It's advised to pass RPC url in case of custom signers such as privy, dynamic etc. If rpcUrl is not provided then a default public rpc will be used - which will likely be heavily throttled and can often silently fail
 });
 ```